 Other benefits | Tuition reimbursement, child care and other fringe benefits |

-While payroll processing systems automatically deduct employees’ portions of their benefit payments from their paychecks, payroll accounting doesn’t include these payments because the business isn’t paying them.
-Rather, these payments are discretionary for employees and coming directly out of employee funds.
+While payroll processing software automatically deducts employees’ portions of their benefit payments from their paychecks, payroll accounting doesn’t include these payments because the business isn’t paying them.
+Rather, these payments are discretionary for employees and come directly out of employee funds.

-Payroll accounting doesn’t include rent, utilities, office supplies, inventory, or any other expenses that aren’t related to employee compensation or benefits, nor does it relate to taxes other than payroll taxes and FICA payments.
-Sales, excise, and company income taxes, for example, are all excluded from payroll accounting records.
+Payroll accounting also doesn’t include rent, utilities, office supplies, inventory or any other business expenses that aren’t related to employee compensation or benefits, nor does it relate to taxes other than payroll taxes and FICA payments.
+Sales, excise and company income taxes, for example, are all excluded from payroll accounting records.

-Processing payroll can be complicated, but accounting software makes it a lot easier.
-It’s important to set up your payroll accounting process properly in order to get an accurate picture of your payroll expenses and to ensure compliance with labor and tax laws.
+Payroll accounting can seem complicated, but accounting software makes it a lot easier.
+It’s critical to set up your payroll accounting process properly in order to get an accurate picture of your payroll expenses and to ensure compliance with labor and tax laws.

-Here are the six steps to set up payroll accounting for your small business:
+Here are the six steps to set up and conduct payroll accounting for your small business:

-Here are some tasks you can accomplish with accounting software that help with payroll:
+Here are some tasks you can accomplish with accounting software that helps with payroll:

-Understanding the cost of an employee is nearly impossible without clear payroll accounting records.
+Understanding the cost of an employee is nearly impossible without accurate payroll accounting records.
 Whether you run payroll in-house or outsource to a payroll service, be sure to closely integrate your payroll operations with your accounting software.
-This not only paints a clearer picture of how much each employee costs your business, but helps you plan the expansion of the business and determine when to bring on new hires.
-Smart business owners keep close tabs on every penny coming in and going out, especially considering the largest expense – the people.
+This not only paints a clearer picture of how much each employee costs your company, but also helps you plan the expansion of the business and determine when to bring on new hires.
+Smart business owners keep close tabs on every penny coming in and going out, especially considering the largest expense: your people.